Course Details

 The focus of the MSc in Public Health programme is to move from the traditional public health teachings into a competency-based and applied public health way of learning.
 The programme is exceptional in the strength of its modules in global health and sustainable development, the social determinants of health and health systems, public health research and data analysis, and design, monitoring, and evaluation of public health interventions.
 From this MSc, any graduate irrespective of their professional background will be able to investigate, design, evaluate, and address public health challenges.
 The MSc in Public health also provides a unique opportunity for interdisciplinary study and work.
 Students will also reflect critically on their own and others' learning styles and practice.

-The programme is made up of five core modules with online lectures, on-campus face-to-face skills building and group-collaboration workshops, a practicum, and a research project.
+The programme is made up of five core modules that consist of on campus lectures, skills building and group-collaboration, a practicum, and a research project.
 Students can register on a full-time or part-time basis.
 The full-time programme runs for one academic year, with the part-time running for 2 academic years.
 The first five core modules are taken at the same time for both full-time and part-time students.

 Learning Outcomes: